boltex/leointeg/README.md

 - Color-syntaxing duplication from Leo to leoInteg's body panes
 - Finding specific line(s) from derived files in tree nodes (For error lookup, breakpoints cycling, etc.)
-- Optionally displaying line numbers relative to a derived file instead of the body-pane's line number when possible.
+- Optionally displaying line numbers in relation to a derived file instead of the standard editor line numbering when possible.

 ## How it works